City-Form-Lab/madina/docs/source/installation_guide.rst

 * Depending on how many python installations you have on your machine, you'll see different options.
-Choose the ``madina_env`` from the list
+Choose the ``madina_env`` from the list.
+If VS code prompts you to install a kernel/extension, approve then **Restart VS Code**

 .. image:: img/7-select-madina_env.png
   :width: 400